HOLYOKE ST. PATRICK'S DAY PARADE

 * Denotes Deceased

 The Daniel J. Gallivan Award recipient shall be a long-standing member of this Association who, while not a resident of the City of Holyoke, has made significant contributions to the overall success of the Parade and/or our Association.
-(Daniel Gallivan was from Westfield and was a longtime member of the St Patrick’s Committee.)
+(Daniel Gallivan was from South Hadley and was a longtime member of the St Patrick’s Committee.)

 1972 Patrick H. Dowd